tes-test-test/Darkchain-v0.01-Alpha/README.md

 👋 Welcome to darkwood.capital!

 This is the repo for the Darkchain, a resource for the Darkwood community.
-The purpose of the site is to “Be the best portal to Ethereum for our growing global community" - read more about what this means here.
+The purpose of the site is to “Be the best portal to the Woods for our growing global community" - read more about what this means here.

 # Darkwood has improved and changed over time through the contributions of community members who submit content, give feedback, or volunteer their time to managing its evolution.
-If you’re interested in helping to improve ethereum.org, find out how to contribute.
+If you’re interested in helping to improve Darkwood, find out how to contribute.

 Looking for the Darkchain's code?
 If you're looking for the Darkchain itself, there is no single repo. rather, Darkwood has multiple implementations of the protocol written in different programming languages for security and diversity.
 Check out the different implementations